danman54/wordpress-tosku/README.md

 ## Navigating the Scene

-The site is a three.js app, to move around the scene to diffrent rooms of the building uncomment <OrbitControls /> and comment out <CameraControl/> in `src/App.jsx`
+The site is a three.js app, to orbit and around the scene to diffrent rooms of the building uncomment Ln: 84 and comment out Ln:82 in `src/App.jsx`

 ## Worpress theme updates